rahulgpatwari/working_copy_playground/README.md

 To see the contents of the file as it currently stands (after all the commits), then you move the slider from "Changes" to "Files".
 You can see the file in a plain text editor, however I can't seem to edit it there.

+Okay, that's how I edit the file on the local repository.
+Before you even go into any of the commits, there's a button at the bottom called "Content".
+Also down there are "changes" and "status."
+Let's see if I can push this up to the remote repository.